How to Edit Videos Like a Pro: 8 Tips You Need to Master

 Editors – as a profession – are some of the best storytellers out there.
 Without them, you would have a collection of random shots with nothing to tie them together.
 They provide the structure for the finished video, and the best ones are some of the highest-paid workers in the film industry.

 While you probably aren’t necessarily looking to become a professional editor, these tips should get you by in the meantime.
-And to take it up a notch, check out the best camcorders for hobbyists and the best GoPro HERO accessories to boost your current shots.
+To take it up a notch, check out the best camcorders for hobbyists and the best GoPro HERO accessories to boost your current shots.